Clockwise (film): Legacy

 A line spoken by Stimpson has become famous, "It's not the despair, Laura.
 I can stand the despair.
 It's the hope!" and has been quoted (and misquoted, often as "It's the hope I can't stand!") many times in newspapers and books.

 Nat Cohen left EMI to become a consultant in 1986 and said he hoped to make "one or two more Clockwises from up and coming filmmakers" but he was credited on no more films until his death.

+Codron tried to get finance for another Michael Frayn screenplay, First and Last, about an elderly man who decides to walk around the British coastline.
+Despite attaching Alec Guinness, Codron could not raise the finance and made no more films.
+First and Last was made for television in 1989 featuring Joss Ackland.

 Home media

 Clockwise was first released in the United Kingdom on PAL VHS on 28 June 1994.
 It was then released on UK Region 2 DVD on 4 December 2001 and re-released on DVD on 21 August 2006.
-In 2018 the original film negatives were scanned in 1080i and Clockwise was released on Blu-Ray on 18 November 2019.
+In 2018 the original film negatives were scanned in 1080i and Clockwise was released on Blu-ray on 18 November 2019.
 All home media releases were distributed by Studiocanal.